MichelML/gen/README.md

-Geneve, pronouced jen-eve (jenēv), lets you create and share events on your favorite apps.
+Gen lets you create and share events with Google Calendar.
+Faster.